umutkeremzengin/DSA210_PROJECT/README.md

-# Step Count vs. Instagram Activity: A Correlation Analysis
+# 📊 Step Count vs. Instagram Activity: A Correlation Analysis

-# Motivation:
+## **Motivation**
 Physical activity and digital habits are integral parts of modern life, often influencing each other.
-With the increasing use of social media platforms like Instagram and Tiktok, understanding how screen time affects daily movement is important for promoting a balanced lifestyle.
-This project aims to explore the relationship between my daily step count vs Instagram and Tiktok activity.
+With the increasing use of social media platforms like Instagram and TikTok, understanding how screen time affects daily movement is essential for promoting a balanced lifestyle.

+This project explores the relationship between my daily step count and Instagram/TikTok activity.
 Are they negatively correlated, positively correlated, or unrelated?
-By analyzing this relationship, I hope to gain insights into how my social media usage impacts my physical activity and vice versa.
-You can reach my website here : https://umutkeremzengin.github.io/DSA210_PROJECT/

-# Data Source

-Step Count Data: Extracted from the Apple Health app.
-This data includes the total number of steps I took each day over a specified period.
-Instagram Activity Data: Recorded from Instagram's Your Activity feature, which provides insights into the total time spent on the app daily.

-# Data Collection Process

-Step Count:Synced from my smartphone to the health app.
-Exported as a txt file for ease of analysis.

-Instagram Activity:Accessed through Instagram's "Your Activity" feature under settings.
-Daily usage time waslogged into a txt corresponding to each day's date.,

-# Project Idea

-This project investigates whether there is a correlation between my step count and Instagram activity:

-Hypothesis: Increased Instagram activity might lead to a decrease in physical activity (negative correlation).
-Conversely, higher physical activity might reduce Instagram usage.

-Objective: To identify and interpret any correlation (positive, negative, or none) between these two variables and provide possible deductions based on the findings.

-The project begins with data preprocessing, where both datasets—step count and Instagram activity—will be cleaned and formatted to ensure consistency and accuracy.
-This step includes aligning the datasets by date to facilitate a meaningful analysis.
-By matching daily step counts with Instagram usage time, I will create a combined dataset ready for exploration.

-Following preprocessing, I will conduct an exploratory data analysis (EDA) to uncover trends and patterns within the data.
-This phase involves visualizing the step count and Instagram activity over time, along with calculating basic statistical measures such as the mean, median, and standard deviation for both variables.
-These initial insights will set the foundation for deeper analysis.

-Once the data is explored, I will perform a correlation analysis to investigate the relationship between step count and Instagram activity.
-Using statistical measures like Pearson’s or Spearman’s correlation coefficients, I will determine the strength and direction of any correlation between these two variables.
-Visualization techniques such as scatter plots and heatmaps will help illustrate these relationships clearly and intuitively.

-The findings from the analysis will be used to derive meaningful deductions.
-For example, I will explore whether increased Instagram activity correlates with reduced step counts or if no significant relationship exists.
-These deductions will offer insights into how social media usage might impact physical activity and vice versa, providing a deeper understanding of my own habits.

-Finally, the results and conclusions will be documented in a comprehensive report.
-This report will summarize key findings, highlight notable patterns, and discuss potential implications for maintaining a balanced lifestyle.
-Where appropriate, I will provide recommendations for improving the interplay between digital and physical activities.

-Expected Deliverables: A cleaned and well-structured dataset combining step count and Instagram activity data.
-Visualizations and statistical analysis demonstrating any observed relationships.
-A final report detailing the findings and their implications.

-Notes
-This project is based entirely on my personal, historical data.
-No assumptions are made for missing or non-existent data; all insights are derived directly from the available records.
+By analyzing this relationship, I aim to gain insights into how my social media usage impacts my physical activity and vice versa.

+🔗 **You can explore the project in detail on my website:** [Project Website](https://umutkeremzengin.github.io/DSA210_PROJECT/)

+---

+## **Data Source**

+### 🏋️ **Step Count Data**
+- Extracted from the Apple Health app.
+- Includes the total number of steps taken each day over a specified period.

+### 🔍 **Instagram Activity Data**
+- Logged through Instagram’s "Your Activity" feature.
+- Provides daily usage time spent on the app.

+---

+## **Data Collection Process**

+### 📊 **Step Count**
+- Synced from my smartphone to the Apple Health app.
+- Exported as a `.txt` file for analysis.

+### 🔰 **Instagram Activity**
+- Accessed via Instagram’s "Your Activity" feature under settings.
+- Logged manually into a `.txt` file with daily timestamps.

+---

+## **Project Idea**

+This project investigates whether there is a correlation between my step count and Instagram activity.

+### 🕵️ **Hypothesis**
+- Increased Instagram activity might lead to a decrease in physical activity (**negative correlation**).
+- Conversely, higher physical activity might reduce Instagram usage.

+### 🎯 **Objective**
+To identify and interpret any correlation (**positive, negative, or none**) between these two variables and derive meaningful insights based on the findings.

+---

+## **Workflow**

+### **1. Data Preprocessing**
+- Clean and format both datasets (step count and Instagram activity).
+- Align datasets by date for consistency.
+- Combine the two datasets into a unified structure for analysis.

+### **2. Exploratory Data Analysis (EDA)**
+- Visualize step count and Instagram activity trends over time.
+- Calculate basic statistics (mean, median, standard deviation).
+- Identify initial patterns and anomalies.

+### **3. Correlation Analysis**
+- Use statistical measures (Pearson’s or Spearman’s correlation coefficients) to investigate relationships.
+- Visualize results through scatter plots and heatmaps.

+### **4. Key Findings & Deductions**
+- Analyze whether increased Instagram activity correlates with reduced step counts.
+- Highlight significant patterns and discuss potential implications.

+### **5. Final Report**
+- Document results in a comprehensive report.
+- Summarize findings, patterns, and implications.
+- Provide actionable insights for balancing digital and physical activities.

+---

+## **Expected Deliverables**

+- 📄 A cleaned and well-structured dataset combining step count and Instagram activity data.
+- 🔦 Visualizations and statistical analysis demonstrating any observed relationships.
+- 🔒 A final report detailing findings and their implications for lifestyle balance.

+---

+## **Important Notes**

+- This project is based entirely on my personal, historical data.
+- No assumptions were made for missing or non-existent data.
+- All insights are derived directly from the available records.

+---

+## **Technologies Used**

+- **Python**: Data preprocessing, analysis, and visualization.
+- **Pandas**: For data manipulation and cleaning.
+- **Matplotlib/Seaborn**: For creating insightful visualizations.
+- **Statistical Libraries**: For correlation analysis (Pearson/Spearman).

+---

+### Thank you for exploring this project!
+Feel free to fork the repository, suggest improvements, or reach out with feedback. 🚀